forcedotcom/Data-Migration-Tool/README.md

 Migrating data between orgs can be a daunting ask, this is specially true if you have a complex data model in the form of parent-child, hierarchical, lookups, record types etc relationships.

 Doing so manually is error prone, time consuming, frustrating and not an ideal approach.
 We wrote a Java based tool using Salesforce SOAP to migrate the data from one Salesforce Org to another Salesforce Org.
 Data-Migration-Tool tool lets you migrate the data from one Salesforce Org to another Salesforce Org.
+This is a standalone java tool that one can run from a local machine.

 ## Build Data Migrator